Cerebrospinal Fluid Leak (CSF Leak)

 How long does it usually take to recover from a CSF leak?

-Recovery time varies depending on the severity of the leak and treatment.
+Recovery time varies depending on the severity of the leak and the effectiveness of treatment, but can range from several days to several weeks.

 If you have any feedback, please get in touch.